-Here I’m reviewing Stars messaging, which our family has recently started using.
+Here I’m reviewing Stars messaging.
 It’s a phone and tablet app for families and kids who want a way to message each other without requiring a phone number.
 In other words, it can even work on a tablet with no data plan (so long as there is a Wi-Fi connection).
 You can even do video chat.

 Best of all, Stars never looks at your address book or contacts, so it’s really safe if you want to restrict who can and can’t contact you or your kids with it.
 It’s free and there were no ads at the time of writing – here it is on the Android Play Store and Apple App Store.